TrivadisPF/various-bigdata-prototypes/streaming-sources/iot-truck-simulator/impl/README.md

 -t 		Precision of timestamp
 		- SEC = seconds (default)
 		- MS = milliseconds
+-mt 	JMS Message Type (only if JMS is used)
+		- TEXT = produce a JMS TextMessage		- MAP = produce a JMS MapMessage
+		- MAP = produce a JMS BytesMessage
 ```

-It can either be run through mavan or as a docker container.
+It can either be run through Maven or as a Docker container.

 ### Run it as a Java Program

-Write a single message to MQTT in CSV format
+Write a all in on messages to MQTT in CSV format

 ```
 mvn exec:java -Dexec.args="-s MQTT -h mosquitto-1 -p 1883 -f CSV"
 ```

-Write a single message to KAFKA in CSV format
+Write all in one messages to KAFKA in CSV format

 ```
 mvn exec:java -Dexec.args="-s KAFKA -h broker-1 -p 9092 -f CSV"
 ```

-Write two messages to KAFKA in CSV format
+Write separate messages to KAFKA in CSV format

 ```
 mvn exec:java -Dexec.args="-s KAFKA -h broker-1 -p 9092 -f CSV -m SPLIT"
 ```

-Write two messages to KAFKA in CSV format
+Write separate messages to KAFKA in CSV format

 ```
 mvn exec:java -Dexec.args="-s KAFKA -h broker-1 -p 9092 -f CSV -m SPLIT"